paed01/smqp/API.md

 Shovel messages from exchange to another broker exchange.

 > NB!
 Shovels are not recovered, the source exchange and queue may be recoverable depending on how they were created.
+> Messages are ignored if the destination exchange lacks bound queues, to save cpu etc.

 Arguments:
 - `name`: mandatory name of shovel